-- ➤ The Cafeteria Fund supports the operation of the Child Nutrition Program of the IUSD.
-The program continues to be self-sustaining. - > The Adult Education Fund continues to be successful in their Adult Education programs.
+- The Cafeteria Fund supports the operation of the Child Nutrition Program of the district.
+The program continues to be self-sustaining and successful due to the free Universal Meals Program. - ➤ The Adult Education Fund continues to be successful in their Adult Education programs.
 Offering various classes such as English Learner Classes and GED courses, the program has been self-sustaining as well. - ➤ The Developer Fee Fund continues to bring in revenue due to the City of Imperial growing with its housing development.
-The Developer Fee fund will purchase any new growth add-ons for our district.
+The Developer Fee fund will purchase any new growth addons for our district such as the CTE Ag Facility building at Imperial High School.

-Capital Assets, Lease Assets and Debt Administration
+Capital Asset, Lease Assets, Subscription Assets and Debt Administration

-The capital projects funds are used to account for the costs incurred in acquiring and improving sites, constructing, and remodeling facilities, and procuring equipment necessary for providing educational programs for all students within the IUSD.
-The IUSD's lease assets were accounted for by the general fund.
+The State School Facility Fund is used to account for the costs incurred in acquiring and improving sites, constructing, and remodeling facilities, and procuring equipment necessary for providing educational programs for all students within the IUSD.